Modular Ocean Model: History

-MOM owes its genesis to work at GFDL in the late 1960s by Kirk Bryan and Mike Cox.
+MOM owes its genesis to work at GFDL in the late 1960s by Kirk Bryan and Michael Cox.
 This code, along with a version generated at GFDL and UCLA/NCAR by Bert Semtner, is the ancestor of many of the level-coordinate ocean model codes run around the world today.
 In the late 1980s, Ron Pacanowski, Keith Dixon, and Tony Rosati at GFDL rewrote the Bryan-Cox-Semtner code in a modular form, enabling different options and configurations to be more easily generated and new physical parameterizations to be more easily included.
 This version, released on December 5, 1990, became known as Modular Ocean Model v1.0 (MOM1).
 Further development by Pacanowski, aided by Charles Goldberg and encouraged by community feedback, led to the release of v2.0 (MOM2) in 1995.
 Pacanowski and Stephen Griffies released v3.0 (MOM3) in 1999.
 Griffies, Matthew Harrison, Rosati and Pacanowski, with considerable input from a scientific community of hundreds of users, resulted in significant evolution of the code released as v4.0 (MOM4) in 2003.
 An update, v4.1 (MOM4p1) was released by Griffies in 2009, as was the latest version v5.0 (MOM5), which was released in 2012.